fractus-io/keras-tutorial/README.md

 Functional API offers advanced way for defining models.
 It allows you to define multiple input or output models as well as models that share layers.

-Focus in this chapter will on on Sequential API.
+Sequential API is simplier and it will be used in this chapter.

-#### Sequential API
+#### <a id="42"></a>Sequential API

-The easiest way of creating a model in Keras is by using the sequential API, which lets you stack one layer after the other.
+The easiest way of creating a model in Keras is by using the Sequential API, which lets you stack one layer after the other.
 The problem with the sequential API is that it doesn’t allow models to have multiple inputs or outputs, which are needed for some problems.
 Nevertheless, the sequential API is a perfect choice for most problems.

 The fundamental data structure in neural networks is the layer.
 ***A layer is a data-processing module that takes as input one or more tensors and that outputs one or more tensors.***

-Different type of the layers are appropriate for different tensor formats and different types of data processing.
+Different types of the layers are appropriate for different tensor formats and different types of data processing.

-Vector data, stored in 2D tensors of shape (samples, features), is ussualy processed by densely connected layers, also called fully connected or dense layers (the Dense class in Keras).
+Vector data, stored in 2D tensors of shape (samples, features), is ussualy processed by densely connected layers, also called fully connected or dense layers (the ***Dense*** class in Keras).

-Image data, stored in 4D tensors, is usually processed by 2D convolution layers (Conv2D).
+Image data, stored in 4D tensors, is usually processed by 2D convolution layers (***Conv2D***).

-Sequence data, stored in 3D tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an LSTM layer.
+Sequence data, stored in 3D tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an ***LSTM*** layer.

 Layers are in fact as the LEGO bricks where when are combined together forms a deep learning neural network.